 If you are familiar with installing and removing ceramic tile you will know just how messy it is.
 The removal and installation can take days.
 Even minor tile replacements require tools, mortar and skilled professionals.

-Just the opposite is luxury vinyl.
+The opposite is true for luxury vinyl.
 Installation is simple, professionals can install luxury vinyl quickly and efficiently.
 Removing the floor is even easier.

 When comparing the two based on their functionality, luxury vinyl comes out on top.
-Luxury vinyl will perform well in high-traffic commercial settings or high moisture areas like restaurants or supermarkets.
+Luxury vinyl performs well in high-traffic commercial settings or high moisture areas like restaurants or supermarkets.
 It is also more comfortable to walk on unlike ceramic tile.
-So, when it comes to installation, removal, repair, maintenance, reliable durability and a wider range of style options, luxury vinyl is a no brainer.
+So, when it comes to installation, removal, repair, maintenance, reliable durability and a wider range of style options, going with luxury vinyl is a no brainer.

-Depending on the size, colour and quality, ceramic tile will fall within and far above the price of luxury vinyl.
-Additionally, installing ceramic tile can take longer and requires a skilled and professional installer.
-Not only will luxury vinyl be less expensive, it offers a much higher value.
+Depending on the size, colour and quality, ceramic tile typically far exceeds the price of luxury vinyl.
+Additionally, installing ceramic tile takes longer and requires a skilled and professional installer.
+Plus, not only will luxury vinyl be less expensive, it offers a much higher value.